Po Valley: Pollution

 Po Valley is considered the worst area in Europe for air quality.
 In March 2019, the European Space Agency (ESA) published images of nitrogen dioxide concentrations taken from the Sentinel-5P satellite.
 These images show a big red area, made of nitrogen dioxide and fine particles, situated above the Po Valley area, which incorporates the city of Milan, Turin, and Bologna.
 Milan and Turin share high levels of ozone and nitrogen oxides, which are mainly produced by cars' diesel and petrol engines.
 To shed light on the danger for humans living polluted environments, Chicago Energy Policy Institute has developed the Air Quality Life Index (AQLI), a system capable of analyzing air pollution worldwide.
 According to AQLI findings, Po Valley air pollution affects inhabitants so hard that it cuts off about half a year of their life expectancy.
 The main reasons for the high amount of air pollution over the Po Valley are strictly connected to livestock and factories.
 The so-called "NPK fertilizers", made of nitrogen, phosphorus and potassium, along with manure emissions from intensive breeding and high levels of nitrogen dioxide released by diesel and petrol engines are all accountable for this disastrous air condition in northern Italy.
 The region of Lombardy produces also vast amounts of animal waste, a big contributor to pollution.
 It delivers more than 40 percent of Italy's milk production, for example, while over half of the Italian pig production is located in the Po Valley.

 According to research published in The Lancet Planetary Health in January 2021, which estimates the death rate associated with fine particulate matter (PM_{2.5}) and nitrogen dioxide (NO_{2}) pollution in 1000 European cities, Brescia and Bergamo in Lombardy have the highest death rate from fine particulate matter (PM_{2.5}) in Europe.
 Vicenza (Veneto) and Saronno (Lombardy) are in fourth and eighth place, respectively, in a top ten of ten cities.
-Turin and Milan are also at the top of the European ranking—3rd and 5th respectively—in terms of increased mortality from nitrogen dioxide, a gas that is produced mainly from traffic and in particular from diesel vehicles, while Verona, Treviso, Padova, Como and Venice rank eleventh, fourteenth, fifteenth, seventeenth and twenty-third respectively.
+Turin and Milan are also at the top of the European ranking—3rd and 5th respectively—in terms of increased mortality from nitrogen dioxide, a gas that is produced mainly from traffic and in particular from diesel vehicles, while Verona, Treviso, Padua, Como and Venice rank eleventh, fourteenth, fifteenth, seventeenth and twenty-third respectively.

 The data show that many cities in the Po Valley suffer the most serious impact at European level due to poor air quality, first of all the metropolitan area of Milan, thirteenth in the ranking in terms of fine particulate impact, where any year 3967 premature deaths occur—approximately 9% of the total.